joedski/musings/HyperHTML/Journal 2019-01-01 - HyperHTML With Flyde.md

 HyperHTML with Flyd
 ===================

-Stepping aside from more componenty things for a moment, can we do stuff with just HyperHTML and Flyde?
+Stepping aside from more componenty things for a moment, can we do stuff with just HyperHTML and Flyd?

 Right off, I imagine some of this will follow a similar trajectory to HyperHTML itself: Utility methods that use WeakMap to to cache instances by parent.
-It then becomes about using those to map Flyde streams into our VM, effectively.
+It then becomes about using those to map Flyd streams into our VM, effectively.

 What might that look like?